elaxys/android-websocket-client/README.md

   be used.
 These methods are also non-blocking and returns immediately after inserting the message fragment in the transmission queue.

-- When a message is received from the server, the listener ***onClientRecv()*** method is called.
+- When a message or fragmented frame is received from the server, the listener ***onClientRecv()*** method is called.
   There is one version of this method for TEXT messages and another for BINARY and CONTROL messages.
   These methods inform the type of the message received using the constants:
   ```F_TEXT, F_BINARY, F_PING, F_PONG, F_TEXT_FIRST, F_TEXT_NEXT, F_TEXT_LAST,